14 Dec 1826 Appointed Hospital Assistant, vice John Stewart Graves who became Assistant Surgeon 38th Foot.

 Malta 1844 Three weeks before he left Malta, he was gazetted surgeon to the 17th (Duke of Cambridge's Own) Lancers.
 He continued to do the duties of a staff surgeon until he left for England to join his regiment.

-19 May 1854 Staff Surgeon 1st Class.
+19 May 1854 Staff Surgeon of the 1st Class.
 In May 1854, he joined the staff of the Duke of Cambridge as his personal physician.
 Attached to the Highland Brigade.
 Proceeded with the brigade and the Duke of Cambridge who commanded the First Division, to Bulgaria and from thence to the Crimea.
-He was present at Alma, Inkermann, and Balaclava, and was made CB for his services.
+He was present at Alma, Inkermann, Balaclava, and the siege of Sebastapol.
+Was made CB for his services and received the Turkish Medal and the Crimea medal with four clasps.

 Accompanied the Duke of Cambridge to Malta and on several stages of the journey back to England.
 When the Duke of Cambridge's health was sufficiently recovered Gibson expressed his readiness to the Director General AMS Andrew Smith to return again for service in the field.